On-shell action and the Bekenstein-Hawking entropy of supersymmetric black holes in $AdS_6$: On-shell action of black holes

-\section{On-shell action}
+\subsection{On-shell action}

-\subsection{The bulk and boundary terms}
+\subsubsection{The bulk and boundary terms}

 In this section, we calculate the on-shell action.
-The calculation of the on-shell action is quite parallel to the calculation for $AdS_4$ black holes in \cite{Halmagyi:2017hmw}.
+The calculation is quite parallel to the calculation of on-shell action of $AdS_4$ black holes in \cite{Halmagyi:2017hmw}.
 The Einstein equations for the ansatz in the previous section can be presented by